Incoming Freshman Competitive Scholarship Program

 - Robert B. and Helen P. Jewell Foundation Scholarship

 Each application will be reviewed by the College of Engineering Scholarship Committee as designated by the Dean.
-Students are awarded on the basis of GPA, ACT or SAT scores, writing ability, leadership potential and financial need.
-The committee will decide if a scholarship will be awarded, and if so, the amount of the award.
-These awards range from $1000 to $7500.
+Students are awarded based on GPA, ACT or SAT scores, writing ability, leadership potential, extracurricular activities, and financial need.
+The committee will decide if a scholarship will be awarded, and if so, the amount of the award will depend on the student’s need.
+These awards range from $1000 to $15,000.